DCT

 - Case Identification: 5:25-cv-00056, E.D.
 Tex., 11/05/2025

-- Venue Allegations: Plaintiff alleges venue is proper because Defendant resides in Texas and a substantial part of the events giving rise to the claims occurred in the judicial district.
+- Venue Allegations: Plaintiff alleges venue is proper in the Eastern District of Texas because Defendant resides in Texas and a substantial part of the events giving rise to the claims, specifically the operation of a service truck retail business, occurred in the district.

-- Core Dispute: Plaintiff alleges that Defendant’s custom work truck beds infringe its trade dress for distinctive side packs, constituting unfair competition and false designation of origin.
+- Core Dispute: Plaintiff alleges that Defendant’s custom work truck beds infringe a patent related to side packs featuring integrated tracks for mounting equipment and accessories.

 Case Timeline